Concerned

 Concerned: The Half-Life and Death of Gordon Frohman is a webcomic by Christopher C. Livingston that parodies the first-person shooter video game Half-Life 2.
 The comic is illustrated with screenshots of characters posed using Garry's Mod, a tool which allows manipulation of the Source engine used by Half-Life 2.
 The comic ran from May 2005 to November 2006 and had 205 issues.

 While Half-Life 2 follows protagonist Gordon Freeman in a dystopian future, Concerned follows "Gordon Frohman", a dangerously clumsy character who arrives in the setting of the game a few weeks before Freeman does.
 The webcomic's dark humor is derived from its contrasts with the game and through references to the game's shortcomings.
 On several occasions in the comic, Frohman becomes the cause of various disastrous circumstances that Freeman will later encounter.

 Several reviews of Concerned praised the attention to writing and presentation and the comic's humor.
 Livingston also reported positive reception from staff at Valve, the developer company of Half-Life 2, who were pleased to have a comic based on their game.
+In 2014, Livingston began work as a writer for PC Gamer.